tiry/nuxeo-helm-chart/README.md

 This repository is initially a fork of [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) with the aim to provide a simple way to deploy Nuxeo in multi-tenants on a GKE/K8S cluster.

-Progressively, this repository evolved to be become a simple'overlay' of the default Helm Chart from [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) in order to just contain the needed configuration and additional resources.
+Progressively, this repository evolved to be become a simple 'overlay' of the default Helm Chart from [nuxeo-helm-chart](https://github.com/nuxeo/nuxeo-helm-chart) in order to just contain the needed configuration and additional resources.

-## Additions
+Typically, the goals are:

+ - provide a multi-tenant deployment of Nuxeo
+ - support multiple types of Nuxeo architecture
+ - manage autoscaling
+ - manage monitoring
+ - deploy additional services like Nuxeo Advanced Viewer

+## What does the repository provide?

-Compared to the default Helm Chart, this repository provides several adjustemnts:
+Compared to the default Helm Chart, this repository provides several additions:

- - deploy the shared storage layer with a configuration closer to production
+ - deploy the shared storage layer with a configuration *closer* to production
-    - HA + persistence
+    - HA setup + persistence (PVC and StatefulSet)
     - see values files in the [storage](storage) directory
     - see the `deploy-storage.sh` script
  - provide sample configuration for multiple tenants
     - shared configuration
     - per-tenant configuration
     - see values files in the [tenants](tenants) directory
-    - see the `deploy-tenantX.sh` script
+    - see the `deploy-tenantX.sh` scripts
  - deploy monitoring and a grafana dashboard
     - see the [monitoring](monitoring) folder and associated [ReadMe](monitoring/ReadMe.md)
  - configure pod autoscaling